antirez/freakwan/README.md

 The goals of the design is:

 1. Allow far nodes to communicate using intermediate nodes.
-2. To employ techniques to mitigate missed messages due to the fact the SX1276 is half-duplex, so can't hear messages when transmitting.
+2. To employ techniques to mitigate missed messages due to the fact LoRa is inherently half-duplex, so can't hear messages when transmitting.
 3. Do 1 and 2 considering the available data rate, which is very low.

 ## Message formats

 The low level (layer 2) format is the one with the explicit header selected, so it is up to the chip to add a length, a CRC and so forth.
-This layer is not covered here, as from the SX1276 driver we directly get the *clean* bytes received.
+This layer is not covered here, as from the SX1276 / SX1262 driver we directly get the *clean* bytes received.
 So this covers layer 3, that is the messages format implemented by FreakWAN.

 The first byte is the message type byte.
 The following message types are defined: